Consumer Medicine Information

 are breast-feeding or plan to breast-feed

 Loniten is not recommended while you are breast-feeding.
 Loniten passes into breast milk.
-It is not known whether this
+It is not known whether this will

-with you the benefits and risks of taking it.
+you the benefits and risks of taking it.

 have or have had any other medical conditions, especially the following: